-You’ll probably want a few more for other areas of the boat, too—we had a total of 8 on board.
+You’ll probably want a few more for other areas of the boat, too.
+We had a total of 8 on board.
 Well, I should say that we had 8 out in use, plus a couple more as spares.
-Admittedly, we were in a hot climate—often 95+ with occasional days over 100—as we cruised the Sea of Cortez in the summer.
+Admittedly, we were in a hot climate.
+It was often over 95 degrees Fahrenheit with occasional days over 100 cruising the Sea of Cortez in the summer.
 We put 12-volt fans in the following locations:

 - v-berth (2)